acornell1/Data-Structure-Lab/README.md

 # DS-Lab

 This repo contains solution of lab assignments given to me in Data Structure course.
-All code is freeware and can be used/modified by any organisation weather private/government except terrorist organisations (:p).
+All code is proprietary and cannot be used/modified by any organisation weather private/government (D:).

 Way to compile code.